ElektraInitiative/libelektra/doc/tutorials/python-kdb.md

 ## Introduction ##

-When programming in python it is possible to access the kdb database, changing values of existing keys, adding and deleting keys and a few other things.
+When programming in Python it is possible to access the kdb database, changing values of existing keys, adding and deleting keys and a few other things.

 ## First Steps ##

 In order to being able to use kdb, obviously, you at first need to `import kdb`.
-You need access to an python-object of kdb.
+You need access to an Python-Object of kdb.
 This is accomplished by calling `kdb.KDB()` and saving this to a variable because later on this object will be needed for various operations.
 The easiest way to do this would be:

 ```py